 Human beings are physically incapable of doing more than one thing at a time properly – although goodness knows we try.
 Doing One Thing at a Time can make life so much better.

 Hold the Same Standards For Yourself and For Others

 Do you have the same expectations of yourself as you have of others?
 Or are your expectations for yourself much higher?

 When I was a new mom, I expected nothing short of perfection in terms of how I looked after my son, kept our home and looked after my appearance.
-Yet I didn’t expect my friends’ houses to be spotless or for them to look like they had just been away to a spa, particularly those with newborns.
+Yet I didn’t expect my friends’ houses to be spotless or for them to look like they had just been away to a spa.
 I know a woman with five children under the age of ten who berates herself for not being able to keep up with the housework!
-There’s a man who lives in our street whose job and long commute make it impossible to get a decent work life balance but does he blame the job situation or traffic?
-Nope, he blames himself.
+There’s a man who lives in our street whose (pre-pandemic) job and long commute made it impossible to get a decent work life balance but did he blame the job situation or traffic?
+Nope, he blamed himself.

 Next time you find yourself being critical because you haven’t met your own very high standards, think about what you would say to a friend in a similar situation.
-You cannot hold yourself to higher standards than those to which you hold others.
+It’s totally unfair and unethical to hold yourself to higher standards than those to which you hold others.

 When someone you love makes a mistake, it’s totally unacceptable to berate them for hours and remind them of it on and off for the next several years.
-Yet we do this to ourselves!
+Yet most of us do this to ourselves on a regular basis.

 Take Time Out

-These are just baby steps but I encourage you to incorporate them in your daily life in an effort to be kind to yourself as well as to others.
-You’ll be amazed at the difference it can make to your life, your health and your success.
+These are just baby steps but I encourage you to incorporate them in your daily life.
+Make the extra effort to be kind to yourself as well as to others.
+Especially now as we all face so much uncertainty and so many challenges, you’ll be amazed at the difference it can make to your life, your health and your success.